 Proposals are now being accepted for the 2019 Region 3 NACADA Conference.
 We are looking forward to reviewing proposals that are focused on sharing and highlighting best practices for inspiring today's students and academic advisors.
 We welcome proposals that are representative of a broad range of topics and presenters that include diversity, special populations, institutional impact, current issues and trends as they impact advising practice, innovative program and initiatives, assessment and advisor development.

-There are two due dates for the presentation proposals: September 1, 2017 for preconference proposals and early decision for concurrent and poster presentations, and December 4, 2017 for other non-preconference workshop proposals.
+There are two due dates for the presentation proposals: November 12, for preconference proposals and early decision for concurrent and poster presentations, and January 5, 2019 for other non-preconference workshop proposals.
 Submission criteria and the online submission portal are found below.
 The committee expects that preconference decisions should be sent out by late October.
-Concurrent and poster session proposal review decisions should be sent out early February 2018.
-We look forward to reviewing your conference proposals and seeing everyone for a fun, insightful and inspiring time in Charleston, SC May 28-30, 2018.
+Concurrent and poster session proposal review decisions should be sent out _________.
+We look forward to reviewing your conference proposals and seeing everyone for a fun, insightful and inspiring meeting!

 To review proposal submission instruction and submit a proposal use the ONLINE SUBMISSION PORTAL!